 Much of the waste generated by remediation projects, such as excess soil, rubble or waste water, can in fact, become a resource – provided it’s used correctly.

 Managers and developers of contaminated sites need to be aware of the options available for on-site waste management – both to save costs and to remain compliant with current waste regulation requirements.

-We recently completed a soil excavation and remediation project on a regionally-based, former petroleum depot.
+Coffey completed a soil excavation and remediation project on a regionally-based, former petroleum depot.
 The works also involved the extraction of hydrocarbon impacted groundwater via a multiphase vacuum extraction (MPVE) system.

 Although the MPVE system destroyed most of the contamination, the low levels of remaining hydrocarbon prohibited re-use of the water outside of the site.
-It’s regional location meant the cost to dispose of wastewater at another location was prohibitive.
+Its regional location meant the cost to dispose of wastewater at another location was prohibitive.

-Our team recognised that the recovered groundwater was a valuable source of water.
+The team recognised that the recovered groundwater was a valuable source of water.
 At the completion of the earthworks, this water could assist in the re-establishment of grass to stabilise a sloping section of the site.

-We designed a simple water treatment system and extended this to an on-site irrigation network – including analysis of treated water to ensure quality.
+They designed a simple water treatment system and extended this to an on-site irrigation network – including analysis of treated water to ensure quality.